 Will a vasectomy protect me from sexually transmitted diseases?

 A vasectomy does not protect against sexually transmitted diseases (STDs).
 One should use condoms to protect against STDs if they are sexually active.

 After a vasectomy, can I stop using other birth control methods right away?

 No, a vasectomy does not provide immediate protection from pregnancy.
-Sperm can remain in one’s semen for many months after a vasectomy.
-A doctor will test one’s sperm count approximately three months after surgery.
+Sperm can remain in your semen for many months after a vasectomy.
+A doctor will test your sperm count approximately three months after surgery.
 Until the sperm count is zero or there are less than 100,000 sperm, sex without another method of birth control may lead to pregnancy.

-Having a semen analysis after a vasectomy is the only way to confirm that one no longer has sperm present in their semen.
-Until a doctor confirms this, one should use an alternative form of birth control.
+Having a semen analysis after a vasectomy is the only way to confirm that you no longer have sperm present in your semen.
+Until a doctor confirms this, you should use an alternative form of birth control.

 What does recovery look like?

 The decision to have a vasectomy is a very personal one and requires much consideration.
-All options should be weighed and considered, specifically with regard to the safety, cost, and permanence of the procedure.
-The actual price for a vasectomy varies depending on whether or not one has health insurance, or if they qualify for Medicaid or other government programs that cover the cost of the procedure.
+All options should be weighed and considered, specifically with regards to the safety, cost, and permanence of the procedure.
+The actual price for a vasectomy varies depending on whether or not you have health insurance coverage or if you qualify for Medicaid or other government programs that cover the cost of the procedure.

-If one doesn't have insurance, Mira may be a good option to access affordable birth control.
-With Mira, one can go to urgent care for a small co-pay, get discounts on birth control, and continue to get care for just $45 per month.
+If you donʻt have insurance, Mira may be a good option to access affordable birth control.
+With Mira, you can go to urgent care for a small co-pay, get discounts on birth control, and continue to get care for an average of $45 per month.
+Start your coverage today.